HL7/fhircast-docs/docs/specification/STU2.md

 ### Unsubscribe

 Once a subscribing app no longer wants to receive event notifications, it SHALL unsubscribe from the session.
 The unsubscribe request message mirrors the subscribe request message.
 To unsubscribe, the `hub.mode` SHALL be equal to the lowercase string _unsubscribe_.
 Only unsubscribes for `hub.channel.type`=`webhook` SHALL include the `hub.callback`, `hub.secret`, and `hub.challenge`.
-Only unsubscribes for `hub.channel.type`=`websocket` SHALL include the wss websocket url in `hub.channel.endpoint`.
-Note that the unsubscribe request is performed over HTTP, even for subscriptions using websockets.
+Only unsubscribes for `hub.channel.type`=`websocket` SHALL include the wss WebSocket url in `hub.channel.endpoint`.
+Note that the unsubscribe request is performed over HTTP, even for subscriptions using WebSockets.

 Field | Optionality | Type | Description
 ---------- | ----- | -------- | --------------